Astridyusidiah/heart-disease-ml/README.md

 # Features

--Age
+- Age

--Hypertension
+- Hypertension

--Heart disease
+- Heart disease

--Average glucose level
+- Average glucose level

--Body mass index (BMI)
+- Body mass index (BMI)

--Smoking status
+- Smoking status

--Demographic and socioeconomic indicators
+- Demographic and socioeconomic indicators

 # Methods
-Data Preprocessing
+- Data Preprocessing

-  -Removal of non-informative identifiers
+  - Removal of non-informative identifiers

-  -Median imputation for missing BMI values
+  - Median imputation for missing BMI values

-  -One-hot encoding of categorical variables
+  - One-hot encoding of categorical variables

-  -Standardization of continuous features
+  - Standardization of continuous features

-  -Stratified train–test split (70/30)
+  - Stratified train–test split (70/30)

-  -Handling Class Imbalance
+  - Handling Class Imbalance

-Three strategies were evaluated:
+- Three strategies were evaluated:

-  -Baseline training on the original imbalanced dataset
+  - Baseline training on the original imbalanced dataset

-  -Class-weighted logistic regression
+  - Class-weighted logistic regression

-  -Synthetic Minority Oversampling Technique (SMOTE), applied only to training data
+  - Synthetic Minority Oversampling Technique (SMOTE), applied only to training data

 Models

--Logistic Regression
+- Logistic Regression
 Logistic Regression was used as the primary model due to its interpretability and well-calibrated probabilistic outputs.

--Random Forest
+- Random Forest
 Used as a nonlinear comparator to assess performance trade-offs.
 Random Forest was included as a nonlinear comparator to assess performance trade-offs relative to interpretable linear models.

 # Evaluation

--Primary metric: ROC-AUC
+- Primary metric: ROC-AUC

--Secondary metrics: Precision, recall, F1-score
+- Secondary metrics: Precision, recall, F1-score

 Accuracy is reported but not emphasized due to class imbalance.